jaimedantas/EECS6446_Project/tutorials/02-kubernetes.md

 ktest2-eecs6446        Ready    <none>                 31s   v1.20.0+k3s2   10.1.1.2        10.1.1.2        Ubuntu 20.04.1 LTS   5.4.0-56-generic   containerd://1.4.3-k3s1
 ```

 Notice the `Ready` status for both VMs.
+Repeat this process for all `worker` VMs to have the
+cluster ready.

 Now that our cluster is set up and ready to use, we can proceed to the [next step](03-microservice.md).
 You can check
 out some of the most used `kubectl` commands on [their documentations](https://kubernetes.io/docs/reference/kubectl/overview/).